-Possibly one of the most important places to visit in Perth
+#3 – Central Business District – Possibly one of the most important places to visit in Perth

 Why it’s awesome: Perth’s Central Business District (CBD) is a modern and busy part of the city where deals are made and trade is carried out.
 There are numerous tall gleaming buildings and plenty of people busying about in suits.
-The CBD is also home to a large number of interesting tourist hotspots in Perth, with a wide variety of things to see and do and something to suit diverse interests.
+The CBD is also home to a large number of perfectly situated Airbnbs for exploring the interesting tourist hotspots in Perth, with a wide variety of things to see and do and something to suit diverse interests.

 Take kids to the informative Scitech museum and Perth Zoo.
 See the Swan Bells, taken from St. Martin-in-the-Fields Church in London and gifted to the city of Perth.
 You can go up the bell tower too for great city views.
 Stroll through London Court to feel as though you’ve travelled back in time and across the seas to Elizabethan England.
 Browse in the many shops, stop to refresh in a charming café, hit the bars and clubs for a lively night on the tiles, and, if you’re feeling flashy, you can chance Lady Luck at the casino in the Burswood Entertainment Complex.

 #4 – Chittering Valley – A nice quiet place to see in Perth

 Why it’s awesome: Located in the Darling Range, the scenic Chittering Valley has varied terrain, quiet villages, nature, great views, and various experiences.
 Often overlooked in favour of Swan Valley, which is one of the more famous places in Perth, the Chittering Valley provides a top spot to revel in nature without being surrounded by people.
 Picturesque drives and walks lead through the valley, passing verdant vineyards, rugged bush, wildlife-filled wetlands, pastoral land, sparkling lakes, fragrant orchards, lush forests, and fields that, at certain times of the year, are filled with wildflowers.

 What to do there: Explore Perth’s Chittering Valley by car to cover more ground, and pull over frequently to follow scenic walking trails and visit local villages, farms, and roadside market stalls.
 If you’d love to see where your food comes from make your way along the Chittering Farm Flavour Trail, calling into the diverse boutique farms.
 Many farms operate on organic principles and you can see things like grapes, avocados, berries, oranges, and mangos growing.
 Pop into the vineyards and wineries along the Chittering Valley Wine Trail and see how wines are produced.

 #5 – Heirisson Island – A beautiful outdoor place to visit in Perth

 Why it’s awesome: If you mention Heirisson Island to many locals you may be met with a rather quizzical look; despite being in the heart of the city (and having a major road running across it!) many people are unaware of its existence.
 The island sits in the Swan River and is connected to each side of the water by a busy causeway.

 Take a relaxed walk around the island’s trails and enjoy the river views, sit for a while on a bench next to the water, cook up a BBQ, and let kids cut loose at the play area.
 You can also see an imposing statue of Yagan, a fearless aboriginal warrior from times gone by.

-Awesome place to visit in Perth with kids!
+#6 – Adventure World – Awesome place to visit in Perth with kids!

 Why it’s awesome: Constructed on the site of an old quarry and open since 1982, Adventure World is one of the best places to visit in Perth with children.
 The water park also makes it a fantastic place to beat the heat and cool down in the sunshine while having tons of fun.
 There are both adrenaline-fuelled and tame rides to suit all members of the family.
 Attractions are set in lovely gardens and large lawns and there’s a good selection of places to eat and drink for a fantastic day out.